 It may be time to trade a larger residence for a smaller one.
 There is any number of good reasons for this type of move.
 It may make sense to take equity from selling a larger property and downsizing as part of a long term financial plan.
 Investing in vacation homes facilitate travel and reduce the need for a larger principal residence.
 Possibly just a change in lifestyle as your current home is not as desirable as it was once.
 This need not necessitate a loss of freedom or luxury.
 Those looking to scale back their living space will be encouraged by the abundant prospects among Toronto’s in-demand condominium and townhouse developments, as well as its choice of fine single-family homes.

-Our knowledge of local market conditions, the most desirable properties and developments and the neighbourhoods that will complement your new lifestyle will assist you in making the best real estate decisions to achieve your objectives.
+My knowledge of local market conditions, the most desirable properties and developments and the neighborhoods that will complement your new lifestyle will assist you in making the best real estate decisions to achieve your objectives.